 There are many circumstances and crimes that can’t be expunged or pardoned.
 However, a pardon or expungement may be possible under certain conditions and with the right PA pardon attorney on your side.
 These second chances release you from the original charge’s consequences or its record.

 At Marinaro Law Firm, Attorney Michael Marinaro is here for you.
 He’ll examine your case and give you legal advice on whether your misdemeanor or felony conviction may be eligible for an expungement or pardon.
 With more than a quarter of a century of experience as a private attorney, he will fight for you to get the life you deserve!

-How To Get An Expungement
+How to Get An Expungement

 An expungement doesn’t make your criminal charge entirely go away.
-It does, however, seal it from public view so that it can’t be searched by, say, potential employers, schools or others whose visibility to the information could be detrimental to you.
+It does, however, seal it from public view so that it can’t be searched by, say, potential employers, schools, or others whose visibility of the information could be detrimental to you.
 You would also not have to disclose the offense to any potential employer or in any other circumstance where you might otherwise be required to reveal it.

-- How long ago the offense occurred
+- How long ago the violation occurred

-- Your criminal record (or lack thereof) in the intervening time period
+- Your criminal record (or lack thereof) in the intervening time

 - The type and severity of the original crime

 Our experienced criminal defense attorney can evaluate your case to determine if your charge might be eligible for expungement.
 You’ll have to go to court to ask a judge to expunge your records if it is.
 You’ll be required to wait a certain period after being convicted of a crime and avoid committing any other offenses in the meantime.
 Even then, the expungement process is complex, and you need a pardon lawyer in PA, like Attorney Marinaro, to help you discuss your rights and options.